I cannot come to a peaceful conclusion–that is the truth–when it comes to trimming the wildly growing trees and bushes in our yard.

 So early this week I looked out and saw this.

 The reward of one premiere blossom.
-One bold blooming flower, there in the primary window position saying, Well hello there Cath.
-You asked and here I am!
+One bold blooming flower, there in the primary window position saying, Well hello there, Cath.
+Here I am!
 That brilliant flower was surrounded by a multitude of buds all waiting their turn, waiting until the lead bloom and I had had our moment.

 Three days and then the bush burst forth in glory.